 Why is it important to toll the bells 21 times?
 We would rather toll our bell once in honor of each of our local veterans killed in combat.

 The 21 tolls of the bell symbolize the nation's highest honor.
+It is based on the 21-gun salute, whose origin is described here.
 We suggest you toll your bells 21 times, and follow that with an individual toll for each veteran you wish to honor, stating their name before each toll.
 The ceremony could conclude with Taps or a solemn reading.

 Where can I get more information?

 www.ww1cc.org/bells.
 At this link, you will be able to find suggestions for songs, poems, and other content you can use for your community event.
 You can also upload photos, videos, and information about your event, and find links to education and other World War I Centennial information.